Target picks former Tesco executive McNamara as new CIO

-(Reuters) - U.S. retailer Target Corp (TGT.N) on Tuesday named Mike McNamara, a former executive at British retailer Tesco PLC (TSCO.L), its new chief information officer.
+Feb 3 (Reuters) - U.S. retailer Target Corp on Tuesday named Mike McNamara, a former executive at British retailer Tesco PLC, its new chief information officer.

 The move comes as Target looks to boost online sales and bolster data security in the wake of a massive hacking attack that hurt its sales during the 2013 holiday shopping season.